 A breast pump is an important piece of equipment for the breastfeeding mom who wants to increase her supply or store pumped breastmilk.
 While it seems like a simple thing to sit down and pump out milk, there are things you can do to make pumping more effective.

 - When a Baby Has Difficulty After Birth

-Babies who may have difficulty at birth are those born prematurely, those who experienced a difficult delivery, maternal illness, or those with birth defects.
+Some babies may have difficulty at birth.
+These include babies who are born prematurely, have a difficult delivery, or have birth defects.